Streats22/LaraGrapePackage/BLOCKS_README.md

 ---

-**Happy block building! 🧱**
+**Happy block building! 🧑‍🎨**

-The dynamic block system makes it easy to create, organize, and maintain reusable components for your LaralGrape projects.
+The dynamic block system makes it easy to create, organize, and maintain reusable components for your Laravel projects using the LaraGrape package.